 These are the plants that you sow, grow, and harvest in their entirety.
 In other words, in order to harvest the crop you pull the entire plant.

 - Radishes reach maturity very quickly.
-Plant some early; you’ll pull them and be able to use that space for another spring crop.
+Plant some early; you’ll pull them and be able to use that space for another annual spring crop.
 The leaves are edible, too!
 Try making a radish leaf salad dressing or radish leaf pesto.

 - Carrots can be hard to get started in the garden; try my grandpa’s trick for better success.